tylerchessman/PBI_FRED_EIA/README.md

 To use this connector in the service (e.g., for scheduled refresh), you will need to enable custom data connectors in the gateway; this can be configured in the gateway app.
 Refer to https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-custom-connectors for instructions.

 ### Getting Started
-Learn how to use the connector by working through the tutorials.
+Learn how to use the connector by working through the <a href="./Tutorials">tutorials</a>.